Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/using-networkscenemanager.md

   - Upon starting the scene event, the clients will receive a local notification for the SceneEventType.Load event.
   - As each client finishes loading the scene, they will generate a `SceneEventType.LoadComplete` event
     - The client sends this event message to the server.
-    - The client isn'tified locally of this scene event.
+    - The client is notified locally of this scene event.
-      - Thisn'tification only means that it has finished loading and synchronizing the scene, but does not mean all other clients have!
+      - This notification only means that it has finished loading and synchronizing the scene, but does not mean all other clients have!
 - The server receives the `SceneEventType.LoadComplete` events from the clients
   - When all `SceneEventType.LoadComplete` events have been received, the server will generate a `SceneEventType.LoadEventCompleted` notification
-    - Thisn'tification is triggered locally on the server
+    - This notification is triggered locally on the server
     - The server broadcasts this scene event to the clients
 - Each client receives the `SceneEventType.LoadEventCompleted` event
   - At this point all clients have completed the `SceneEventType.Load` event and are synchronized with all newly instantiated and spawned `NetworkObjects`.